SafaFahmawi/travel-app-website/README.md

   - Uses `MiniCssExtractPlugin` for CSS extraction
   - Includes hashed filenames for caching
   - Enables `WorkboxPlugin` for offline support

 ---

 ### 📌 Notes:
 - Ensure API keys are correctly set in `.env` before running.
+- Contact me for any issues or improvements!